 These are the types of things you want to be mindful of:

-- Avoid buzzwords or cliched terms: just because it’s a “diversity” essay doesn’t mean you should use the obvious tropes.
+- Avoid buzzwords or cliched terms: just because it’s a “diversity” essay doesn’t mean you should use obvious themes.
 Don’t use anything you yourself would cringe at, especially heavy usage of words like ‘cultural/multicultural’, ‘underserved’, ‘awareness’ etc.

 - Don’t state the obvious: figure out why these things make you different and what the result of them is.
 Don’t just write what they are.